Healthy Home + Healthy Planet

 On a mission to outfit your home with sustainable furniture?
 Amazing!
 We know this takes effort: from eco materials to responsible production practices, there’s so much to learn and compare before you buy.
 Factor in the reality that eco-friendly and sustainability claims can often be misleading (there’s a term for this: greenwashing).
 Sigh.

 So how do you cut through the noise and find companies that truly commit to sustainable practices?
 It takes considering how your health could be impacted, how the planet’s health could be impacted, and getting a sense of the brand’s authenticity.
-Let’s get into it with five tips (warning: lotttts of useful content coming your way).
+Let’s get into it with five tips.

 Consider your own health

-Start by looking for what you don’t want to find in your furniture: chemicals that not only harm the environment, but can pose health risks to you.
-Definitely stuff we want to avoid!
+1. Start by looking for what you don’t want to find in your furniture

-• Opt for solid wood over MDF and particle board.
-These often contain formaldehyde and harsh adhesives that offgas.
-They also often don’t last as long, and as they break down they emit volatile organic compounds that are highly toxic to animal life.
+• Opt for woods with FSC certification over MDF and particle board.
+These can contain formaldehyde and harsh adhesives that off gas.
+They also often don’t last as long, and as they break down they emit volatile organic compounds that are toxic to animal life.

 • How about the upholstery?
-Watch out for fabric protector spray that contain PFAS chemicals (per-and polyfluoroalkyl substances), which are linked to health problems like cancer and developmental issues and can be harmful even at low doses.
-If you’re concerned about spills and stains (raise your hand if your child’s favorite game=jumping up and down while you’re sipping coffee on the sofa 🤦) you still have options!
-You might go for a performance synthetic fabric to wrap your sofa.
-While fabrics like polyester are not 100% natural, it’s often a healthier choice than a spray, and you can look for options that are eco-certified (more on that below).
+Natural fabrics are always a nice choice, but if you’re concerned about spills and stains (raise your hand if your kid's favorite game=jumping up and down while you’re sipping coffee on the sofa 🤦) you still have options!
+You might go for an eco-certified performance synthetic fabric to wrap your sofa.
+While fabrics like polyester are not 100% natural, it’s often a healthier choice than a fabric protector spray that isn't eco-certified.

 • Finally, ask if fire retardants (pentaBDE, octaBDE, decaBDE, perchloroethylene, bisphenol A and triclosa) are present.